shakfu/py-js/source/py/zmq/README.md

 This folder contains some experiments in the use of [zeromq](https://zeromq.org) in Max externals, ultimately toward an attempt to develop a minimal jupyter client for Max.

-If the Xcode project is not already generated, you need marvelous utility [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate the xcode project from the `project.yml` spec.
-I personally generate the xcode project for every build (by running `./build.sh` in the roo of the subproject), since its generally quicker than opening up the xcode gui. `Xcodegen` can be installed via Homebrew:
+If the Xcode project is not already generated, you need the marvelous utility [Xcodegen](https://github.com/yonaskolb/XcodeGen) to generate the xcode project from the `project.yml` spec.
+I personally generate the xcode project for every build (by running `./build.sh` in the root of the subproject), since its generally quicker than opening up the xcode gui. `Xcodegen` can be installed via Homebrew:

 ```bash
 brew install xcodegen